 What is a stress test?

-A stress test is the best way to measure your cardiovascular activity while you’re placing a higher demand on it, usually through walking, running, or cycling.
-If your standard echocardiogram, which is done while you’re lying down, doesn’t provide enough information for your doctor, they investigate your problem further through a stress test, which can provide key additional information.
+A stress test is the best way to measure your cardiovascular activity while you’re placing a higher demand on it, usually through walking or running.
+If your standard echocardiogram doesn’t provide enough information for your doctor, they may investigate your problem further through a stress test, which can provide key additional information.

-During your stress test, your doctor hooks you up to electrodes, and you hop on a treadmill or exercise bike to get your heart rate up.
+During your stress test, out staff will hook you up to electrodes, and have you walk on a treadmill to get your heart rate up.
 The electrodes record the activity in your heart and provide your doctor with critical information.
+A nuclear stress test may also be ordered if the doctor sees fit.

 Why would I need a stress test?